CEFGA and Anning-Johnson: A Case Study in the Value of Investing in People

 While Woods, Holmes and others with challenging backgrounds have found success through Construction Ready, Parra says discouragement easily can set in if the right opportunities aren’t in place for a would-be employee.

 “A lot of people come out of challenging situations like these guys did, and it’s very difficult for them to stay on the right path,” he says.
 “Regardless of how bad they want it, if doors keep getting continuously slammed in their face, that can be very discouraging.
 Six months or a year of that can easily sway someone back in the wrong direction, regardless of how bad they want a change.”

 Conversely, when all the right ingredients are in place – motivated individual, proper training and willing employer – the results can be remarkable.
-Of 15 Construction Ready graduates A-J has hired, three are on track to become a foreman – a staggering success rate, Parra says.
+Of more than 15 Construction Ready graduates A-J has hired, three are on track to become a foreman – a staggering success rate, Parra says.

 “When employers start to realize the power they have by taking advantage of these resources [such as Construction Ready] and investing in these individuals, I think that’s when everybody wins,” he says.
 “When employers don’t have an open mind, then we’re losing, as a society.
 Without Construction Ready, without Anning-Johnson’s training program, these men may have had little to no chance at all to succeed.
 But today, they’re professionals, and I think each one of them has found a passion for what they do.
 And that translates to a much more productive, professional and loyal employee.
 So in the end, everybody wins.”

 VIDEO: Michael, Derrick and Ishmael talk about the benefits of Construction Ready training and Anning-Johnson Company’s belief and investment in them as employees.
 Learn more about Construction Ready at constructionready.us, and hear from more Construction Ready graduates on our YouTube channel.